-- Creating Photographs-framing and timing shots, adjusting focus, exposure, etc. - Managing Photographs-using the Lightroom Classic app to import and process digital photos - Presenting Photographs-for PHOTO 195 this will be online in a variety of venues, (In a studio course this would include physical as well as online presentations.) - Aesthetics of Photography-foundational concepts involving the elements of art, principles of design, compositional techniques. - Examples of Creative Photography-using the works of historic and contemporary photographers that reinforce the use of photography for creative expression.
+- Creating Photographs (digital or analog)-framing, timing shots, adjusting focus, exposure, etc. - Managing Photographs-If you are working in digital photography, you are encouraged to use Adobe Lightroom Classic to import and process your digital photos.
+If you are working in analog photography, you will need to occasionally digitize your contact sheets and work prints for online submission. - Presenting Photographs-for PHOTO 201 this will be online in a variety of venues, (In a studio course this would include physical as well as online presentations.) - Aesthetics of Photography-foundational concepts involving the elements of art, principles of design, compositional techniques. - Examples of Creative Photography-using the works of historic and contemporary photographers that reinforce the use of photography for creative expression.